Stock futures rise to start the week as rally in equities continues

 NOT REOPENING IN CORONAVIRUS RISKS PERMANENT ECONOMIC DAMAGE: OFFICIALS

-In Asia, Japan's Nikkei is higher by 1.6 percent, Hong Kong's Hang Seng is jumping by 2 percent and China's Shanghai Composite is gaining 1.9 percent.
+In Asia, Japan's Nikkei is higher by 1.1 percent, Hong Kong's Hang Seng is jumping by 1.5 percent and China's Shanghai Composite was off 0.1 percent.

+In Europe, London's FTSE jumped 0.9 percent, Germany's DAX gained 0.5 percent and France's CACadded 0.2 percent.

 On Friday, U.S. stocks rose when an ugly monthly jobs report wasn't as bad as estimated., along with signs trade tensions between Washington and Beijing were easing.